Cinnamon Tea (2 Ingredients)

 Which is the best cinnamon to use?

 Use Ceylon cinnamon sticks, otherwise known as “true cinnamon.”
-If you make cinnamon tea often, use Ceylon vs cassia cinnamon, which contains higher amounts of coumarin that can be toxic in high amounts.
+If you make cinnamon tea often, use Ceylon instead of cassia cinnamon, which contains higher amounts of coumarin that can be toxic in high amounts.

-You can make cinnamon tea with any cinnamon sticks you may have at home, but if you find yourself drinking it often, be sure to switch to Ceylon.
-I buy organic Ceylon cinnamon sticks at Amazon.
+You can make cinnamon tea with any cinnamon sticks you may have at home, but if you find yourself drinking it often, consider switching to Ceylon cinnamon.
+I buy organic Ceylon cinnamon sticks on Amazon.

 How to Make Cinnamon Tea

-Like most teas, how long you steep cinnamon tea matters.
+Like most teas, the steeping time for cinnamon tea matters.
 It helps bring out the very best flavors.

 You will need one cinnamon stick for every one cup of water.
 Easy to remember!
-Multiply your ingredients based on how many cups of tea you are making.
+Multiply your ingredients by the number of cups of tea you are making.

 Here’s the best method: